department-of-veterans-affairs/vets-website/content/pages/records/index.md

   <div class="link">
     <a href="#"><b>Download Your VA Benefit Letters</b></a>
-    <p>Download a copy of letters like your your eligibility or award letter for certain benefits.</p>
+    <p>Download a copy of letters like your eligibility or award letter for certain benefits.</p>
   </div>

   <div class="link">